Enhancing Performance Bounds of Multiple-Ring Networks with Cyclic Dependencies based on Network Calculus

-These definitions allow us to compute performance characteristics of flows, according to the following theorem. \begin{Theorem} [Performance Bounds] Consider a flow $i$ constrained by an arrival curve $\alpha$ crossing a system $\mathcal{S}$, offering a service curve $\beta$.
-The performance bounds obtained at any time $t$ are given by:\\ Output arrival curve: $\alpha^*(t) =\alpha \oslash\footnote{$f \oslash g(t) = \sup_{s \geq 0}\{f(t+s) - g(s)\}$ } \beta (t)$\\ Backlog: $ \forall~t:~q(t)\leq (\alpha\oslash\beta)(0)=:v(\alpha,\beta)$\footnote{$v(f,g)$: the maximum vertical distance between $f$ and $g$} \\ Delay: $ \forall~t:~d(t)\leq \inf\{t\geq 0 : (\alpha\oslash\beta)(-t)\leq0\}=:h(\alpha,\beta)$ \footnote{$h(f,g)$: the maximum horizontal distance between $f$ and $g$} \end{Theorem} The computation of these bounds is greatly simplified in the case of a leaky bucket arrival curve $\alpha(t) = \sigma + \rho\cdot t$, with $\sigma$ the maximal burst and $\rho$ the maximum rate, i.e., the flow is $(\sigma,\rho)$-constrained; and the Rate-Latency service curve $\beta_{R,T}(t) = \left[R \cdot (t-T)\right]^+\footnote{ $\left[x\right]^+$ is the maximum between $x$ and 0}$ with latency $T$ and rate $R$.
-In this case, the delay is upper bounded by $\frac{\sigma}{R} + T$, the backlog bound is $ \sigma + \rho\cdot T$, and the output arrival curve is $\sigma+\rho (T + t)$.
-This service curve is easy to define in the case of one input/output node serving one or many traffic flows coming from the same source and going to the same destination.
+Where $\left[x\right]^+$ is the maximum between $x$ and $0$.
+This service curve is easy to define in the case of \textbf{\textit{one input/output node}} serving one or many traffic flows coming from the same source and going to the same destination.